Support

 How does session persistence work?

-TerminaLLM uses dtach to keep your terminal session alive on the remote server even when your phone disconnects.
-When you reconnect, you pick up right where you left off — your AI assistant keeps running.
+TerminaLLM's T-TCP helper (a small binary the app can deploy to your server) keeps your terminal session alive on the remote server even when your phone disconnects.
+On plain SSH connections without the helper, dtach is used as a fallback.
+Either way, when you reconnect you pick up right where you left off, and your AI assistant keeps running.

 What is session sharing?